Barley is beautiful, especially in Salads

 Tofu has a wonderful ability to absorb flavours and marinating it is such a pleasurable way to turn blandness into flavourful nuggets.

 You might like to try our other Salsa recipes, other Peach recipes and other Tofu recipes.
-Or feel free to sit and explore our easy Early Summer dishes.
+Or feel free to explore our easy Early Summer dishes.

 Continue reading “Peach Salsa with Marinated Tofu”